 Year Ended December 31,

 2006 2005 Increase/(Decrease)

-\$79,490 \$69,603 \$9,887 14.2%
+\$79,490 \$ 69,603 \$ 9,887 14.2%

 Programming and technical expenses include expenses associated with on-air talent and the management and maintenance of the systems, tower facilities, and studios used in the creation, distribution and broadcast of programming content on our radio stations and on the Tom Joyner syndicated television variety show.
 Programming and technical expenses also include expenses associated with our research activities and music royalties.
 The increase in programming and technical expenses resulted primarily from our consolidation of twelve months of operating results for Reach Media during the year ended December 31, 2006, compared to ten months of operating results for the year ended December 31, 2005.
 This includes approximately \$1.4 million in additional expenses associated with the Tom Joyner syndicated television variety show launched by Reach Media in October 2005, which ended in September 2006.
-Increased programming and technical expenses were also due to approximately \$2.1 million of additional bartered programming expenses, approximately \$1.4 million in expenses associated with the January 2006 launch of the news/talk network and approximately \$1.5 million in additional music royalties.
+Increased programming and technical expenses were also due to approximately \$2.1 million of additional bartered programming expenses, approximately \$1.4 million in additional music royalties.
 Increased programming and technical expenses were also due to higher programming compensation, increased tower expenses and additional production costs.
-Excluding the operating results of Reach Media, programming and technical expenses increased 9.1% for the year ended December 31, 2006, compared to the same period in 2005.
+Excluding the operating results of Reach Media, programming and atchnical expenses were also due to higher programming compensation, increased one of 9.1% for the year ended December 31, 2006, compared to the same period in 2005.